Exclusive: Neiman Marcus advances bankruptcy preparations - sources

 Portions of Neiman Marcus’s term loan were trading at roughly 40 cents on the dollar this week, well below face value, indicating significant investor concerns about repayment, according to Refinitiv Eikon data.
 The price for a set of Neiman bonds has also fallen.

-Neiman has struggled following a $6 billion leveraged buyout by private equity firm Ares Management Corp and Canada Pension Plan Investment Board in 2013.
-Like many traditional brick-and-mortar retailers, it has faced relentless competition from e-commerce giant Amazon.com Inc..
+Neiman has struggled following a $6 billion leveraged buyout by private equity firm Ares Management Corp (ARES.N) and Canada Pension Plan Investment Board in 2013.
+Like many traditional brick-and-mortar retailers, it has faced relentless competition from e-commerce giant Amazon.com Inc. (AMZN.O).
 Ares had no immediate comment, while the CPPIB did not immediately respond to a request for comment.

 Neiman was able to persuade creditors to restructure debt last year without resorting to bankruptcy proceedings, pushing out due dates on its financial obligations.
 But the deal added to the company’s interest expenses on debt, and did not address its struggling business, which has worsened.